xuanlc113/Alex/README.md

 ### Hump Detector Client

-run this after Hump Detector Server is running. humpDetector/cliffSensor/examples/client.cpp needs to be modified in line 30 to reference the ip address of Hump Detector Server (laptop ip address)
+run this after Hump Detector Server is running<br/>
+humpDetector/cliffSensor/examples/client.cpp needs to be modified in line 30 to reference the ip address of Hump Detector Server (laptop ip address)

 ```